Michigan Early Childhood Budget Tracker (FY27)

 A new $30 million investment for Early Learning Partnerships, which would provide central access points to early childhood services; family and community outreach to build awareness, trust, and referral networks; support early identification of developmental delays; and provide real-time insights to improve services and systems.
 The $30 million total includes:

-- $16.9 million for Partnerships' staffing costs and to improve family engagement and child development, provide universal developmental screening and follow up supports, and participate in a coordinated, statewide enrollment system
+- $16.9 million for Partnerships' staffing costs and to improve family engagement and child development, provide universal developmental screening and follow up supports, and participate in a coordinated, statewide enrollment system.
+At least $1 million of this would support MiFamily Engagement Regional Centers.

 - $3.9 million for family support services, including home visiting